Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

 In summary, the use of WH-QROM significantly improves the scaling of diagonal unitary synthesis from $C_D^{\text{SEL-SWAP}} = \mathcal{O}(N \log(1/\varepsilon))$ to $C_D^{\text{QROM}} = \mathcal{O}(N^{\alpha} \log^\xi(1/\varepsilon))$ at constant ancilla overhead, where $\alpha \approx 0.25$–$0.8$ and $\xi$ is a small constant.
 We emphasize that these results stem from applying WH-QROM directly to the full PES.
 Its effectiveness depends on properties such as the PES gradient (cf. Eq.~\ref{eq:wh-qrom-cmplexity}) and can be further improved through hybrid schemes, where WH-QROM is applied to well-behaved regions of the PES and SELECT-SWAP elsewhere.
 When finite coupling length in PES is sufficient ($L=\mathcal{O}(1)$), our method achieves scaling $\mathcal{O}(Rn^{L\alpha} + \mathrm{poly}(n)_{KEO})= \mathcal{O}(\mathrm{poly}(D)\mathrm{poly}(n))$ in Clifford+T gates and $\mathcal{O}(\log(N))$ in qubits, where we assumed $R=\mathcal{O}(poly(D))$.

-Compared with earlier proposals~\cite{mcardle2019,Kallullathil2023,Malpathak2025,motlagh2024a,Trenev2025}, which rely on simplified KEOs or SOP PESs in FBR, our method improves both model accuracy and resource efficiency through the combined use of DVR and WH-QROM.
-Notably, SOP PESs (particularly polynomial forms) previously employed~\cite{ollitrault2020-nonad,mchale2017} remain efficiently compatible with WH-QROM.
-More complex PESs, such as those obtained with neural networks, which quickly become classically intractable relative to polynomial representations but do not limit the applicability of WH-QROM.

-Our approach exhibits favorable scaling and is expected to become increasingly advantageous with molecular size and complexity.
+\paragraph{Comparison with other methods.} Our approach exhibits favorable scaling and is expected to become increasingly advantageous with molecular size and complexity.
 A particularly challenging class of systems long recognized as intractable for classical computation are floppy molecules and weakly bound clusters, characterized by high state densities~\cite{Derbali2025}, strongly coupled low-frequency vibrational modes, and significant rovibrational couplings.
-For these systems, where high accuracy is essential (e.g., in addressing the water continuum problem), previous quantum algorithms~\cite{mcardle2019,Kallullathil2023,Malpathak2025,motlagh2024a,Trenev2025,Majland2025} offer limited applicability.
+For these systems, where high accuracy is essential, previous quantum algorithms~\cite{mcardle2019,Kallullathil2023,Malpathak2025,motlagh2024a,Trenev2025,Majland2025} offer limited applicability.
 To our knowledge, the present work provides the first explicit quantum algorithm tailored to this regime, precisely where quantum computation offers the greatest potential benefits.